One of the first things you need to know about making web pages is the importance & usage of the DTD (Document Type Definition).

 This button will not appear if you're using IE Edge Mode.

 Microsoft publishes a Compatibility View List that tells IE 8 to automatically render certain sites on the list like IE 7.
-This list is updated through Windows Update, but only if the user manually chooses it (which is completely crazy).
+This list is updated through Windows Update, but only if the user first manually chooses to install it (which is completely crazy).

 Of course, IE is the only browser that adheres to all of this mishegoss.

-For most of our class, you should use this DTD:
+For the first few meetings of our class, we're goin' old school, so you should use HTML 4.01 Transitional DTD:

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">